How do I get an SCR rifle?

 4. When you confirm the invoice details are correct you will send me a non refundable deposit for the cost of the components.

-5. When your rifle is finished you will get me the contact number for your desired ffl holder you want the rifle shipped to.
+5. When your rifle is finished you will a photo of the FFL for your desired ffl holder you want the rifle shipped to.

 6. I will then calculate shipping cost and the remainder of the bill will be paid for my services including any additional expenses incurred during the project.